HDIRS Facilitates Diagnostic Image Sharing

-Founded in 2007, Hospital Diagnostic Imaging Repository Services (HDIRS) is an independent corporation responsible for building and operating a diagnostic imaging repository that enables storage and retrieval of electronic images, such as X-rays and ultrasounds, and patient records.
+Founded in 2007, Hospital Diagnostic Imaging Repository Services (HDIRS) is an independent, not-for-profit corporation responsible for operating two of Ontario’s diagnostic imaging repositories as part of eHealth Ontario’s diagnostic imaging program.

-HDIRS is one of four diagnostic imaging repositories operating in Ontario as part of eHealth Ontario’s Diagnostic Imaging Program.
-HDIRS accelerates knowledge creation by facilitating better collaboration between health service providers.
+Through the IT services it provides, HDIRS works to accelerate knowledge creation by facilitating better collaboration between health service providers.
 The knowledge not only makes for a better quality of patient care, it holds promise for a more effective and sustainable healthcare system that saves and prolongs the lives of more Ontarians.

 HDIRS and GTA West DIR by the Numbers

 44+ million exams stored